As NFL Week 14 dawns, Week 13 was a classic week for the dogs.

 - New England helped the total with a 70-yard punt return for a touchdown.

 - The Pats helped further with a blocked field goal, resulting in a touchdown on the final play of the first half.

 - The Chargers have exceeded 30 points four times this season.
 All they needed was one score.
 One.

-Instead, the Chargers become the first home team to suffer a shutout this season (two other road teams did) and, like the Jets, look to have serious coaching problems.
+Instead, the Chargers became the first home team to suffer a shutout this season (two other road teams did) and, like the Jets, look to have serious coaching problems.
 The team featuring likely rookie-of-the-year quarterback Justin Herbert broke down in all phases.

 That’s why they play the games.

-Crazy post-script to this oddity: even after the blowout, the Chargers have scored more points than the Patriots this season.
+Crazy postscript to this oddity: Even after the blowout, the Chargers have scored more points than the Patriots this season.

-Was this an aberration or can New England continue its magic?
+Was this an aberration, or can New England continue its magic?
 The Patriots return to the same stadium Thursday night, opening Week 14 against the Los Angeles Rams.

 What Eagles are facing in Week 14

 A tip of the hat to New Orleans coach Sean Payton, who has worked wonders even with Drew Brees hurt.
 Brees is tentatively slated to return against the Eagles on Sunday, and the Saints have the league’s longest winning streak, nine games.